 Hot Iron is a quarterly newsletter about radio related topics sent to all members of The Construction Club.
-Apart from general amateur radio related topics, if you are purchasing a kit, do consider joining the Club so that you can get the benefit of other people's experiences.
+After 100 issues spread over 25 years, it needs a new editor and Peter Thornton G6NGR has kindly agreed to take on that challenge!
+He will be compiling future issues and maintaining the membership records.
+He will love to have any suggestions for topics and publishable material on any radio related subject, so please contact him at [email protected] If you wish to be added to the membership list (or even deleted!), please let him or me (Tim G3PCJ) [email protected] know!
 Members receive the quarterly newsletter Hot Iron with articles on circuits for amateur radio receivers, transmitters, test gear, antennae, construction methods, new kit developments, and feedback on builders experiences.
-Articles, notes, experiences, questions, hints and tips from builders other than myself are especially welcome.
-I will gladly attempt to answer member's questions.
+Articles, notes, experiences, questions, hints and tips from any person building radio related projects are especially welcome.
+Peter or I will gladly attempt to answer member's questions.
 To keep it interesting your contributions are essential!
-Hot Iron does not have advertisements and is usually equivalent to eight or more sides of A4.
-From Sept 2015 onwards, it will be distributed electronically in pdf file format attached to an e mail.
-Membership and copies of future Hot Irons are free to all who have told me their e address - that is all I need!
-You will receive that year's issues that are already out (they start in Sept) and the future issues of Hot Iron as they are ready.
-Just tell me your e address!
+I will continue to contribute articles about essentially analogue radio design projects, and my kits; so if you are purchasing a kit, do consider joining the Club so that you can get the benefit of other people's experiences.
+Hot Iron does not have advertisements and is usually equivalent to about a dozen or more sides of A4.
+From Sept 2015 it has been distributed electronically in pdf file format attached to an e mail.
+Membership and copies of future Hot Irons are free to all who have told their e address to Peter [email protected] - that is all you need to do!

 My objective is to provide kits which provide good value for whatever you decide to spend; consequently I put my design effort into the circuitry, and its cost reduction, because most builders will leave the circuit unchanged but they are often very happy to adapt the mechanical aspects themselves.
 All kits contain brand new quality components.
 Like much of life, you get what you pay for so don't expect phenomenal performance from a simple rig!
 Much effort goes into avoiding parts whose cost would be excessive compared to others in that particular kit - leading eventually to a well balanced design.
 Another important objective with the more advanced kits, is to provide scope for the builder to customize it.
 The instructions provided with each kit are extensive and detail the recommended build sequence, with suggested tests after each stage so that confidence grows as the project is built.
 Part numbers are not printed on the PCB, but for the more complex kits, a unique grid reference system is used to help you locate individual part positions.
 These kits are not 'build it by numbers' projects and do require the builder to follow the build sequence carefully and to appreciate what should be happening at each stage.